 Technological advancements in piece picking

 “Traditional” technology as we know it is still the primary component of an efficient piece picking strategy.
-At ShipBob, we’re at the forefront of these advancements, utilising tools such as our warehouse management system (WMS) to connect all elements of the piece picking process together.
+At ShipBob, we’re at the forefront of these advancements, utilizing tools such as our warehouse management system (WMS) to connect all elements of the piece picking process together.

 A robust WMS enables pickers to identify the most optimal routes, communicates with ASRS systems for faster retrieval of items, and ensures real-time inventory tracking.